 The term theosophy is derived from the Greek theos (god) and sophia (wisdom), which denotes a philosophical-religious system that clams absolute knowledge of the existence and nature of the deity.
 Thissystem is distinctly separate from the system put forth by the founders of the Theosophical Society in 1875.

 In the initial theosophical systems Godwas conceived as the transcendent source of being, from whom human beings in their natural state are far removed.
 Such knowledge is divinely inspired,and is not a set of beliefs superimposed on humankind.
 This knowledge or wisdom is considered to underlie the teaching of all religion.

-Jewish mystics.
+The concepts of Theosophy have occurred in philosophic systems China, India, and Egypt, and in the works of the Gnostics, Neoplatonists, and the Kabbalists, or the Jewish mystics.
 Theosophical thought appears in the works of philosopherssuch as Plato, Plotinus, Apollonius of Tyana, and in works of such mystics as Jakob Boehme andParacelsus; as well as other medieval mystics.

 The current for of the word “Theosophy” comes from the Theosophical Society.

 The process of cosmic manifestation is considered to have two phases: The fist is involution, during which billions of units of spiritual consciousness, called “monads,” emerge from the One undifferentiated Source.They continually become more deeply involved in matter in the mineral, vegetable, and animal kingdoms and, through the limitations and impacts of this condition,finally attain self-consciousness in the human kingdom.
 The second phase is evolution, during which these self-conscious units, as humans, gradually unfold the potentials inherent in them from the beginning of thecycle, attain freedom from attachment to matter, and eventually return to the Source from which they came, but with an incalculable increase of consciousnessas a result of their aeonic pilgrimage.
 Theosophy denies that the human spirit can ultimately be lost, because it is intrinsically eternal and indestructible.Through successive reembodiments in physical form, with accompanying motional, mental, and psychic responses to experience, the spirit attains masteryover its vehicles, and man reaches the expression of his godhood.

 Theosophy examines the underlying of basic wisdom or thought of various religious teachings that have been important in the development of humankind.This examination does not seek to draw away anyone from the religion that he belongs to, but to give an rational explanation and interpretation ofthe inner meanings of the creeds and ceremonies of religion.

 Theosophical examination is conducted by observation, experimentation, organization and hypothesis.
 Through the use of these techniques Theosophy may be thoughtto be scientific, although it makes no pretense of encompassing the .indefinite number of specializations and hypotheses of the advanced sciences.

 In summary it postulatesthat matter, which comes from an immutable principle, is the instrument of life, that thought is the creative and molding power, and the experienceof joy and suffering is the mean to the development of character and ability and the consequent attainment of spiritual power and wisdom.

 In this section are descriptions of the major founders/members of the Theosophical Society, and beliefs of Theosophy.(Many of the subjects fit into other Topics also.)